Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Preliminaries on measures, averaging, and Lyapunov exponents

 Consider now any $Y\in \lieg$ with $\|Y\|=1$, a point $x\in X$, and $t>0$.
 The empirical measure $\eta(Y,t,x)$ along the orbit $\exp (sY) x$ until time $t$ is the measure defined as follows: given a bounded continuous $\phi\colon X\to \R$, the integral of $\phi$ with respect to the empirical measure $\eta(Y,t,x)$ is

 Similarly, given a probability measure $\mu$ on $X$, the empirical distribution $\eta(Y,t,\mu)$ of $\mu$ along the orbit of $\exp (sY) $ until time $t$ is defined as

 Consider now sequences $Y_n\in \lieg$ with $\|Y_n\|=1$ and $t_n>0$.
-For part \ref{lazylemmac} of the following lemma, we add an additional assumption that the action of $G$ on $(X,d)$ has \emph{uniform displacement:} for any compact $K\subset G$ there is $C'$ so that for all $x\in X$,
+For part \ref{lazylemmac} of the following lemma, we add an additional assumption that the action of $G$ on $(X,d)$ has \emph{uniform displacement:} for any compact $K\subset G$ there is $C'$ such that for all $x\in X$ and $g\in K$,